OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

     }
 ```

-### Web worker runs the job and returns result
+### Web worker runs the job and returns the result

 The web worker runs the job specified in the job object to do the actual calculation.
 The web worker code is in a separate file in [functions-worker.js](functions-worker.js).

-The functions-worker.js will
+The functions-worker.js will:

 1. Receive a message containing the job to run.
 2. Invoke a function to perform the calculation.
 3. Call **postMessage** to post the result back to the main thread.